Insights

 For the full accept-vs-reject analysis, including what to put in writing before deciding and how the comparable-role decision interacts with multi-round aggregation, see comparable-role offers in a restructuring.

-Why round-N packages typically degrade vs. round 1
+Why do round-N packages typically degrade against round 1?

 Round 1 is often a voluntary separation package priced to maximize uptake.
 Survivors stay; volunteers leave.
 The employer offers a richer multiplier to drive participation toward the target headcount reduction without an involuntary cut.
 When voluntary uptake falls short of the target, rounds 2 and beyond shift to mandatory selection at lower multipliers.
 The pattern shows up across the SEC corpus of public-company 8-K disclosures: round-1 packages typically include richer weeks-per-year multipliers, longer COBRA subsidy windows, broader equity acceleration, and fewer carveouts than round-N packages within the same program.